PlayboyPrime/ModalMod/Explanations.md

 Placeholder: This will be the placeholder of the input.

-Required: If this is true the user has to write something in this input before it can be submited.
+Required: ```true or false``` If this is true the user has to write something in this input before it can be submited.